devyn/Paws.rs/README.md

 ## Building

-    rustc src/lib/paws.rs
-    rustc -L . src/bin/paws_rs.rs

-I'm still looking into the best way to automate this, since the library filename Rust generates is based on a hash and isn't fixed.
+    $ ./build.sh

+At the moment, there are no configuration environment variables.
+I might switch to a Makefile in the future.
+Also, this always runs tests.

 ## Running

-    ./paws_rs
+    $ build/paws_rs

 Type in your input, hit EOF, and look at the output straight from the parser.
 That's all for now.

 ## Examples

-    $ ./paws_rs
+    $ build/paws_rs
     happy (happy happy) "happy happy" {happy “happy happy happy”}
     ~[Symbol(~"happy"), Expression(~[Symbol(~"happy"), Symbol(~"happy")]), Symbol(~"happy happy"), Execution(~[Symbol(~"happy"), Symbol(~"happy happy\nhappy")])]

-    $ ./paws_rs
+    $ build/paws_rs
     this is
     going to be an error{
     Parse error: <stdin>:3:1: expected '}' before end-of-input

-    $ ./paws_rs
+    $ build/paws_rs
     blah blah} error
     Parse error: <stdin>:1:10: unexpected terminator '}'